Ouentheara777/adyen-android-pay-sample-code/README.md

 Please find the full code for the demo merchant server in this repository.

-## Step 9 - Testing
 Send the test tokens to:

     https://pal-test.adyen.com/pal/servlet/Payment/V12/authorise

-Please note that this functionality will not be available until March 5th.
+We will support your testing activities from March 5th onwards.
 Please contact Adyen Support for more information.
 >Note:
 >If you are familiar with the Adyen Apple Pay integration this step will be the same and you will receive the same responses from our back-office platform.

-## Step 10 - Live testing
+## Step 9 - Switch to live

-Testing against the Adyen live platform can only be done with live cards added to Android Pay application.
+Once successfully completed the testing with the servers of Google and Adyen, you are ready for the switch to live.

+Contact Adyen Support to request the 'publicKey' for live payment processing.
+Also review the [Android Pay setup guidelines] (https://developers.google.com/android-pay/android/tutorial) for obtaining live credentials of your application.

 We will support your live testing activities from March 9th onwards.
+Please contact Adyen Support for more information.